 Appearance of noises and discontinuity around the parent-child boundary is almost unavoidable.
-It is a common practice to set a sponge region around the boundary to reduce them.
+It is a common practice to set a "sponge" region around the boundary to reduce them.
+(The word "sponge" is used because it works to relieve shock.)
 Several methods are available for MRI.COM.

-18.5.1 Giving 2-D distribution of diffusion and viscosity coefficient
+22.5.1 Giving 2-D distribution of diffusion and viscosity coefficient